xendfinance/Mint-an-Nft/README.md

 ⚙️ Built using NextJS, Hardhat, Viem, and Typescript.

+this repo is classified into two branches

+- `main` branch: this is the starter kits for the
+- `updated` branch: this branch contains the updated code from the tutorial

 ## Requirements

 Before you begin, you need to install the following tools: